-McAfee Firewall Enterprise Virtual Appliance for VMware ESXi v4.1 is a software module, which FIPS defines as a multi-chip standalone cryptographic module.
+McAfee Firewall Enterprise Virtual Appliance for Crossbeam XOS is a software module, which FIPS defines as a multi-chip standalone cryptographic module.
 As such, it does not include physical security mechanisms.
 Thus, the FIPS 140-2 requirements for physical security are not applicable.